 15.5 Purchasing - Repair Services.
-Management is authorized to contract for maintenance and repair services consisting of the provision of parts and labor maintain and repair District office equipment, construction and maintenance equipment, vehicles and other District personal property without Board approval if the estimated cost of any instance of maintenance or repair, including parts and labor, does not exceed \$15,000.
-If the estimated cost of an instance of maintenance or repair exceeds \$15,000, Management shall obtain approval from the Chairperson of the Programs, Projects and Operations Subcommittee, or Vice-Chairperson of the Subcommittee in the absence of the Chairperson.
+Management is authorized to contract for maintenance and repair services consisting of the provision of parts and labor maintain and repair District office equipment, construction and maintenance equipment, vehicles and other District personal property without Board approval if the estimated cost of any instance of maintenance or repair, including parts and labor, does not exceed \$20,00015,000.
+If the estimated cost of an instance of maintenance or repair exceeds \$20,00015,000, Management shall obtain approval from the Chairperson of the Programs, Projects and Operations Subcommittee, or Vice-Chairperson of the Subcommittee in the absence of the Chairperson.
 Contracts shall not be phased or split to avoid the limitation.
 Contracts under this policy shall be subject to the provisions of Policy 15.6, 15.7 and 15.8.

-[December 5, 1986; June 13, 1991; December 10, 1998; February 14, 2013]
+[December 5, 1986; June 13, 1991; December 10, 1998; February 14, 2013; July 14, 2022]

 15.6 Purchasing - Competitive Bidding.
 The competitive bidding requirements hereinafter set forth shall not apply to the purchase of utilities, insurance policies, intangible personal property, such as bonds, bills, notes and certificates of deposit, and unique or non-competitive items, such as library books, publications and used personal property.
+Purchases of personal property which are available from only one source due to the unique nature of the requirement, compatibility, its supplier, proprietary product or market conditions shall not be subject to the competitive bidding requirements hereinafter.
+Purchases of services that are of such unique nature that the consultant or contractor selected is clearly and justifiably the only practicable source to provide the service shall not be subject to the competitive bidding requirements hereinafter or within Policy 15.2.